saifeemustafaq/mentorship/cohort_1/hiteshnikam2107@outlook.com/Cloud_deployment models and cloud service models.md.md

 ## PaaS (Platform as a Service):
 - PaaS (Platform as a Service) is a service that looks for the infrastructure and the platform that the consumer wants.

 - Only thing that the consumer has to look for is the software he needs.

-- The organisation has to deploy the softwares on the VM by themselves.
-- One can Master the installation and development of software applications with the help of PaaS.
-- There is no need to manage the platform or hardware.
+-  PaaS provides a platform with tools to test, develop and host applications in the same environment.

+- Enables organizations to focus on development without having to worry about underlying infrastructure.

+ - Providers manage security, operating systems, server software and backups.

+ - Facilitates collaborative work even if teams work remotely.

 #### example of PaaS (Platform as a Service) providers: